 Obviously, you need to check if your content management system can actually support all the languages you want to translate into.
 What if the Arabic language cannot be displayed correctly in your CMS?

 Luckily, this is not an issue if you use the Text United website translation feature.
 Why?
 With our crawler, you can extract all the content you need to translate.
 The in-context translation feature then enables you to translate and edit the translation directly on your website.
-Once you are ready, you can simply publish the translation via one single line of code.
+Once you are ready, you can simply publish the translation through a single line of code.

 Ok, so CMS is taken care of.
 What about the template used to build the pages on your website?